 - …and more

-(The 2023 poster reveal with the brewery’s co-owner and chairperson of the supervisory board (Christiane Wenckheim), their CEO (Tobias Frank) and Vinyl & Music’s organiser (Till Philippi); photo courtesy of Vinyl & Music)
+(The 2023 poster reveal with the brewery’s co-owner and chairperson of the supervisory board (left – Christiane Wenckheim), their CEO (right – Tobias Frank) and Vinyl & Music’s organiser (Till Philippi); photo courtesy of Vinyl & Music)

-The Ottakringer Vinyl & Music festival traditionally takes place in March (the 4th and 5th in 2023).
-A weekend festival pass in 2023 costs €20, while day tickets cost from €10.
+The Ottakringer Vinyl & Music festival traditionally takes place in March.
+I await specific dates for 2024.
+A weekend festival pass in 2023 cost €20, while day tickets cost from €10.

 How to get to the festival

 The 16th district is working class heartland outside of the old town.
-But like anywhere in Vienna, it’s all easy to reach on public transport.
+But like most places in Vienna, it’s all easy to reach on public transport.

 Incidentally, two gastronomic tips if you find yourself in the area: